skypjack/entt/docs/md/entity.md

 Once created, the group gets the ownership of all the components specified in the template parameter list and arranges their pools as needed.
-The ownership of the types provided via `entt::get` doesn't pass to the group instead.
+The ownership of the types provided via `entt::get` does not pass to the group instead.

 Sorting owned components is no longer allowed once the group has been created.
 However, partial-owning groups are sorted using their `sort` member functions.